sparks-baird/xtal2png/reports/paper.md

 that can be used in crystal generation, structure prediction, and structure relaxation, respectively.
-Rather than dig into the code and spending hours, days, or weeks modifying, debugging, and playing GitHub phone tag with the developers before you can (maybe) get preliminary results, `xtal2png` lets you get those results using the default instructions on the repository, assuming the instructions can be run without error.
+Rather than dig into the code and spending hours, days, or weeks modifying, debugging, and playing GitHub phone tag with the developers before you can (maybe) get preliminary results, `xtal2png` lets you get comparable results using the default parameters, assuming the instructions can be run without error.
 While there are other invertible representations for crystal structures [@xieCrystalDiffusionVariational2022;@renInvertibleCrystallographicRepresentation2022a] as well as cross-domain conversions such as converting between molecules and strings